 Robbert Pattinson is returning for more vengeance.
 Matt Reeves’ The Batman has survived the wrath of James Gunn and Peter Safran’s massive overhaul of the DC Universe and is getting a sequel, although it will maintain its timeline separate from the wider DCU.
 The upcoming superhero sequel, now officially titled The Batman – Part II is all set to hit theatres on October 3, 2025, serving as a follow-up to the 2022 film with Robert Pattinson returning to play the titular character.

 Warner Bros.
 Discovery is getting its DC cinematic offering in order, scrapping many projects in order to start afresh.
-The newly appointed heads of DC, James Gunn and Peter Safran, recently unveiled their grand plans for the new era of the DC film universe, which will not only breathe new life into our beloved superheroes but also help the DCU to better connect the comics to live-action, animation and gaming.
+The newly appointed heads of DC, James Gunn and Peter Safran, First 10 Projects of the New DC Universe Revealed for the new era of the DC film universe, which will not only breathe new life into our beloved superheroes but also help the DCU to better connect the comics to live-action, animation and gaming.

 The Batman – Part II, however, will lie outside the continuity of Gunn’s newly established universe and remain a standalone project falling under the newly branded “DC Elseworlds” category.
 In DC comics, the tag Elseworld is given to those stories which are set in alternate realities that deviate from the established continuity of DC’s regular comics.
 And Gunn is implementing the same with their cinematic universe of DC superheroes.